jngseattle/BorderCrossing/README.md

 ![](readme_images/website-chart.png)

-``For dates from 2016 onwards, predictions were generated at one time to emulate long-term predictions.
+For dates from 2016 onwards, predictions were generated at one time to emulate long-term predictions.

 The website is hosted on AWS at [http://borderforecaster.com](http://borderforecaster.com).

 ## Results
 ### R-squared
 Below is a chart of R-squared calculated for predictions on Peace Arch southbound data.
 The chart shows R-squared for both baseline and model when trained on a weekly or yearly basis.
-Specifically, when trained yearly, predictions for an entire year are generated at one time.
+When trained yearly, predictions for an entire year are generated all at once.
 When trained weekly, predictions for the year are generated a week at a time with the model retrained for each week of predictions.

 ![](readme_images/r-squared.png)

 As should be expected, predictions trained weekly are better than predictions trained yearly.
-In either cases, the model makes a better prediction than the baseline for each year.
+In both cases, the model makes a better prediction than the baseline for each year.
 The strength of the model is evidenced by the fact that ***the model when trained yearly beats the baseline when trained weekly*** for all years except 2015.

-2015 shows the most dramatic improvements in R-squared due to the ability of the model to handle trend compared to the baseline.
+2015 shows the most dramatic improvements in R-squared due to the ability of the model to handle changes in trend.

 ### Feature importance